markCwatson/mgrok/README.md

 # mgrok

-A secure tunnel application for exposing local servers behind NATs and firewalls to the internet.
+A tunneling application for exposing local servers behind NATs and firewalls to the internet.
+In the demo below, the mgrok server (top-left) and client (top-right) are running concurrently.
+A local web server on port 8080 (bottom-left) hosts a simple HTML page; then, from the bottom-right tab I 'curl' the mgrok server’s public port 8000.
+The request is forwarded over the tunnel to the client, which fetches the page from localhost:8080 and sends it back through the server to 'curl'.

+![alt-text][8]

 ## Features planed